 Will you take part?

-It’s good to know that whilst we’re welcoming friends and family back into our gardens, there’s a national movement taking place on Sunday 9th May which encourages us to down tools and just “be” in the moment.
+It’s good to know that whilst we’re welcoming friends and family back into our gardens, there’s a national movement taking place on Sunday 9th May 2021 which encourages us to down tools and just “be” in the moment.
+And it happens to include yoga in Horsham.

 As someone who very much likes to down tools without much encouragement, it was of great relief to find out about Garden Day – a nationwide community benefit movement that celebrates the benefits of gardens for health and wellbeing.
 On Sunday, Garden Day is calling on plant-lovers to down tools, make a flower crown if they fancy it, and share their gardens with family and friends over a cup of tea, a bite to eat or a glass or two (adhering to government guidelines, of course).